September 22, 2013

 A: There are two working titles for the project.
 Either Kindling for the Fire or What I Learned After Kindergarten.

-Q: Anything else that’s new in the near future?
+Q: Anything else that’s new?

 Q: So what’s next?